HerbCaudill/crdx/README.md

 ### Multiplayer Redux

 What do you get when you cross [CRDTs](https://crdt.tech/) with [Redux](https://redux.js.org/)?
-You get conflict-free replicated Redux-like state management.
+You get conflict-free, replicated, principled state management.

 This library helps you create your own CRDT, with semantics and conflict-resolution rules that are appropriate to your domain.
 It's exposed to your application as a Redux-compatible store — but one